ragoragino/chat_platform/Readme.md

-This is a simple exercise in building chat platform.
+This is a simple exercise in building a chat platform.
 One server connects multiple clients, who can communicate among themselves.
-Runs on Windows.
+Written in C++ 11 with Windows socket library.